algorythmntrader/TradingService/README.md

 Server App needed to run client app!
 You need SQL Server installed on the machine to run Server App.
 Create a Database named "DataServer" and run the script "script.sql".
+Than, create a user and password in "Users" table from database.
+For this you could use SQLServer Management Studio.

 1. Copy "DataBaseIAutentification.set" in server folder and modify "Data Source=YOURSQLSERVERINSTANCE" to fit your environment.
 2. Start Server App.